northbright/Notes/leveldb/install-leveldb-from-source-on-ubuntu-12.04.md

-# Install leveldb From Source on Ubuntu 12.04
+# Install leveldb from Source on Ubuntu 12.04

 #### Steps
 1. Set Proxy for `apt-get` if needed: